michalgregu/tutteo-frontend-technical-test/README.md

 # Audio Player

-A Vue 3 and TypeScript implementation of a basic Spotify-like audio player using the Web Audio API.
+A Vue 3 and TypeScript implementation of a basic audio player using the Web Audio API.

 ## Features